Regulatory Services COVID-19 Business Advice

 The following paragraphs outline some of the key issues and provide links to external sources for further information.
 This list is not an exhaustive and does not constitute legal advice.

-It means that – apart from a set of limited exemptions - any social gatherings of more than six people will be against the law.
+The “rule of six” means that – apart from a set of limited exemptions - any social gatherings of more than six people will be against the law (unless they are all members of a single household or support bubble).

 You should not: